-Fall 2008 Student Cohort Total B4: Initial 2008 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 3933 B5: Of the initial 2008 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 0 B6: Final 2008 cohort, after adjusting for allowable exclusions: (subtract question B5 from question B4) 3933 B7: Of the initial 2008 cohort, how many completed the program in four years or less (by August 31, 2012): 564 B8: Of the initial 2008 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2012 and by August 31, 2013): 1340 B9:Of the initial 2008 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2013 and by August 31, 2014): 691 B10: Total graduating within six years (sum of questions B7, B8, and B9): 2595 B11: Six-year graduation rate for 2008 cohort (question B10 divided by question B6): 65%
+Fall 2011 Cohort Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A: Initial 2011 cohort of first-time, full-time, bachelor's (or equivalent) degreeseeking undergraduate students 3,909 B: Of the initial 2011 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions 0 C: Final 2011 cohort, after adjusting for allowable exclusions 3,909 D: Of the initial 2011 cohort, how many completed the program in four years or less (by Aug.
+31, 2015) 632 E: Of the initial 2011 cohort, how many completed the program in more than four years but in five years or less (after Aug.
+31, 2015 and by Aug.
+31, 2016) 1,362 F: Of the initial 2011 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+31, 2016 and by Aug.
+31, 2017) 694 G: Total graduating within six years (sum of lines D, E, and F) 2,688 H: Six-year graduation rate for 2011 cohort (G divided by C) 68.76%

-Fall 2007 Student Cohort Total B4: Initial 2007 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 3500 B5: Of the initial 2007 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 0 B6: Final 2007 cohort, after adjusting for allowable exclusions: (subtract question B5 from question B4) 3500 B7: Of the initial 2007 cohort, how many completed the program in four years or less (by August 31, 2011): 493 B8: Of the initial 2007 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2011 and by August 31, 2012): 1150 B9: Of the initial 2007 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2012 and by August 31, 2013): 658 B10: Total graduating within six years (sum of questions B7, B8, and B9): 2301 B11: Six-year graduation rate for 2007 cohort (question B10 divided by question B6): 65.74% Sections B12-B21 for two-year institutions are omitted because CSULB is a four-year institution.
+Fall 2010 Cohort Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A: Initial 2010 cohort of first-time, full-time, pachelor's (or equivalent) degree-seeking undergraduate students 3913 B: Of the initial 2010 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions C: Final 2010 cohort, after adjusting for allowable exclusions 3913 D: Of the initial 2010 cohort, how many completed the program in four years or ess (by Aug.
+31, 2014) 584 E: Of the initial 2010 cohort, how many completed the program in more than four years but in five years or less (after Aug.
+31, 2014 and by Aug.
+31, 2015) 1438 Completed the program in more than five years but in six years or less (after Aug.
+31, 2015 and by Aug.
+31, 2016) 665 G: Total graduating within six years (sum of lines D, E, and F) 2687 H: Six-year graduation rate for 2010 cohort (G divided by C) 68.7%

-Retention Rates Percentage B22: Retention rate for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2013 (or the preceding summer term).
+Retention Rates Percentage B22: Retention rate for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2016 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, service in the armed forces, and foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.
-90.00%
+88.7% For the cohort of all full-time bachelor's (or equivalent) degree-seeking students who entered your institution as freshmen in Fall 2016 (or preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2017?